 Florida Restrictive Covenant/Non-Compete Agreement Lawyer

 Do you have questions about your Employment Agreement, including a non-solicitation agreement, non-compete agreement, or confidentiality agreement?
-At Scott Wagner and Associates, we represent employees in negotiating and defending against claims related to your employment agreements.
+At Scott Law Team, we represent employees in negotiating and defending against claims related to your employment agreements.
 We assist physicians/practitioners, managers, executives, and employees for their questions regarding enforceability of the agreements and provide defense in matters of litigation.

 Generally speaking, there are three different kinds of restrictive covenants that can appear in employment contracts: non-compete agreements, non-solicitation agreements, and non-disclosure agreements.
 A non-solicitation agreement usually restricts an employee’s ability to solicit employees or customers in a certain manner, while a non-disclosure agreement prohibits an employee from disclosing information about the employer, such as trade secrets.